 Conflicts of interest: None declared.

-The effectiveness of music associated with action observation therapy in patients with aphasia after stroke: a protocol for systematic review and meta-analysis
+The effectiveness of different kinds of music therapy on stroke patients with aphasia: a protocol for systematic review and meta-analysis

-Yang, X; Xu, P; Luo, J; He, Y; Yao, L;
+Yang, X1; Xu, P2; Luo, J3; He, Y4; Yao, L5;

-Review question / Objective: The aim of the review is to evaluate the effectiveness of music combined with action observation therapy in treating aphasias after stroke.
+Review question / Objective: The aim of the review is to evaluate the effectiveness of different kinds of music therapy on stroke patients with aphasia.

 Condition being studied: Aphasia is a common neurogenic language disorder caused by stroke in the left hemisphere.
 About 40% of all people who suffer from stroke develop aphasia.
 Patients with aphasia after stroke, which not only impair communication, but also decrease the quality of life.
 Music interventions, which may be beneficial for communications, have been one of the effective treatments for aphasia.
-Action observation therapies are recommended as the treatment for motor disorders.
-Some meta-analysis has proved the efficacy of action observation training for aphasia.
-However, the auditory representations have proved that these are transformed into motor commands.
-It is still unclear what role music therapy combined with action observation therapy play in the mirror neuron system.
+Music therapies are recommended as the treatment for aphasia.
+Although there are various forms of music therapy, there is a lack of systematic review as to which type of music therapy is more effective.
 Therefore, we will conduct the problem by meta-analysis.

-INPLASY registration number: This protocol was registered with the International Platform of Registered Systematic Review and Meta-Analysis Protocols (INPLASY) on 03 February 2021 and was last updated on 03 February 2021 (registration number INPLASY202120010).
+INPLASY registration number: This protocol was registered with the International Platform of Registered Systematic Review and Meta-Analysis Protocols (INPLASY) on 03 February 2021 and was last updated on 17 March 2021 (registration number INPLASY202120010).